reskillamericans/website/content/_index.md

 {{% section centered %}}

-# Launch Your Career in Tech:<br>Enroll in Our Free Training Program
+# Increasing Access to Careers in Tech

 Reskill Americans is a nonprofit founded by tech veterans that provides tuition-free software development training, mentorship and community for